Our School

 Challenging Educational Environment

-We approach the Common Core Standards through the use of an experiential learning model.
+We approach the North Carolina Standard Course of Study through the use of an experiential learning model.
 Students are engaged in a hands-on course of study to build a solid foundation and life-long love of learning.

 Communication between parents and teachers